Ekleog/indexed-db/README.md

 # indexed-db

-Bindings for IndexedDB, that default transaction to aborting and can work multi-threaded.
+Bindings for IndexedDB, that default transactions to aborting and can work multi-threaded.

 ## Why yet another IndexedDB crate?